7 Weird Things Covert Narcissists Do (Strange Behaviors!)

 7. “You don’t understand me.”
 Narcissists may use this phrase to create a sense of distance or isolation from others and make themselves appear unique or special.

-1. Obsessive grooming: Narcissists are often overly concerned with their appearance and may spend excessive amounts of time grooming themselves.
+1. Obsessive grooming: Narcissists are typically over-concerned with their appearance and spend excessive amounts of time and money grooming themselves.

-2. Seek but don’t give praise: Narcissists have an insatiable need for attention and may constantly seek compliments from others, but are reluctant to give out any.
+2. Seek but don’t give praise: They have an insatiable need for attention and may constantly seek compliments from others, but are reluctant to give out any.

-4. Blaming others for everything: Narcissists can blame you for situations that are completely out of your control, such as a rainy day or a city-wide power outage.
+4. Blaming others for everything: Narcissists can blame you for situations that are completely out of your control.
+They can tell you that a rainy day or a citywide power outage was because of you.
 They rarely accept responsibility for their actions and instead blame others for their mistakes.

 5. Sense of entitlement: They often believe that they are entitled to special treatment and privileges, wherever they go, regardless of whether they have earned them.

-6. Need for control: Narcissists often have a strong need for control and may try to manipulate others to get their way.
+6. Need for control: They have a strong need for control and try to manipulate all the people they know to do what they want.
+They seem to know how to provoke others into reacting in irrational ways.

-7. Lack of empathy: Narcissists often lack empathy for others and may not care about how their actions affect others.
-So, they can easily criticize others while themselves being quite sensitive to criticism.
+7. Lack of empathy: They lack empathy.
+They hardly seem to care about how their actions affect others.
+And they can easily criticize others — but are themselves hypersensitive to criticism.

-• They keep criticizing your actions and devaluing your achievements so that you are always trying to live up to “their” standards.
+• They keep criticizing your actions and devaluing your achievements so that you are constantly trying to live up to “their” standards.

 • They manipulate you into isolating yourself from your family and friends.